gonzalo-bulnes/dredd-rack/README.md

 require 'dredd/rack'

+Dredd::Rack.configure do |config|
   # Allow the automatic setup of a local application server when necessary
   #
   # Find the name of your application in its `config.ru` file.
-Dredd::Rack.app = Example::Application # or Rails.application, Sinatra::Application...
+  config.app = Example::Application # or Rails.application, Sinatra::Application...

   # Optionally, you can define a custom Dredd command:
-Dredd::Rack.dredd_command = 'dredd'
+  config.dredd_command = 'dredd'
+end

 ```

 Usage